Meniscus Tear: Gentle Non-Invasive Care Options

 Tears of the medial and lateral meniscus can heel with targeted and focused therapies given by an expert team familiar with medical and knee issues.
 The meniscus meets its nutritional requirements from the direct blood supply and synovial fluids.
 The speed at which your healing occurs is dictated by the zone where the tear is.
 The outer part of the meniscus heals at a much faster pace than the innermost part.

-Healing time with proper treatments that incorporate high-intensity Laser Therapy, chiropractic, and nutritional supplementation can occur within 4-6 weeks for mild to moderate tears, while complicated rips and tears in white zones can take eight weeks to two months to heal.
+Healing time with proper care that incorporate high-intensity Laser Therapy, chiropractic, and nutritional supplementation can occur within 4-6 weeks for mild to moderate tears, while complicated rips and tears in white zones can take eight weeks to two months to heal.

 Many surgeons erroneously tell patients that the avascular nature of the meniscal makes it difficult for a tear to heal.
 Here’s the truth: